aiven/aiven-docs/docs/platform/concepts/byoc.md

 [regular service backups](/docs/platform/concepts/service_backups) to enable forking, point in time recovery (PITR), and disaster recovery.

-Backups of BYOC-hosted services are stored as follows:

-- **AWS BYOC**: User-owned backups stored in object storage in your own AWS cloud account.
+BYOC-hosted services have user-owned backups stored in object storage in your AWS account or your Google Cloud organization.
+Backups reside in:

-  One S3 bucket is created per custom cloud.
-- **Google Cloud**: Aiven-owned backups stored in Aiven-managed object storage.
-It's still possible to store backups in your own cloud account, provided Aiven gets read-write permissions to access the object storage in your cloud account.
+- S3 buckets for AWS BYOC environments
+- Cloud Storage buckets for Google Cloud BYOC environments

 :::important